tarawiedeman/tarawiedeman/README.md

 Hi there, my name is Tara and welcome to my GitHub!
 I've worked in tech for seven years in technical solutions consulting; I've helped customers large and small implement their software systems, and customize them to meet their needs.
-I love learning new systems, problem solving, and troubleshooting.
+I love mastering new systems, problem solving, and troubleshooting.

 I have a degree in Business and Science so I'm equal parts logical problem-solver and relationship-builder.
-I recently finished a diploma in Software Development as part of my continued learning journey and I'm eager to leverage this knowledge and skill in the world of Software Development.

 👩‍💻 I'm currently working as a Junior Software Developer and System Documentation Specialist at Central Station.
 My contract is ending soon and I'm actively seeking further career opportunities as a Software Developer.